tailscreatesstuff32/FB_NESTEA/README.md

 an nes emulator with audio in Freebasic!

-please note stuff can still be in a WIP that im adding back since its an reupload
+please note stuff can still be in a WIP that im adding back since its a reupload